Gaddafi400/django-auth/README.md

 # django-auth
-Django authentication using email verification to activate account to login
+Django's authentication using email verification to activate account to login